-If your child is meeting the Mathematics Standard after three years at school... they will be working at early curriculum level 2, solving realistic problems using their growing understanding of number, algebra, geometry, measurement and statistics.
+In Maths, to reach the NZ curriculum level for the end of year three, your child will be working at early curriculum level 2, solving realistic problems using their growing understanding of number, algebra, geometry, measurement and statistics.

 They will be solving problems by breaking up numbers and moving them around without counting.
 For example, 8 + 5 could become 8 + 2 + 3.

-To meet the standard your child will be learning to:
+To meet this level your child will be learning to: